Marya1ZZ/ML_Delirium/README.md

-# ML_Delirium
+# ML to Preict Delirium
-Datathon Project on Delirium Prediction
+Datathon Course Project
 This repository contains scripts, documentation, and partial datasets for a delirium prediction project focusing on patients in palliative care.
 The main objective is to investigate risk factors and develop machine learning models to identify delirium cases early.

 # Repository Structure